All the Pretty Horses (novel): Plot summary

-After a long recovery from his near-fatal stabbing, John Grady is released and finds Rawlins has also survived and been freed.
-They discover that Alejandra's aunt has interceded to free them, but on the condition that Alejandra undertakes never to see John Grady again.
+After a long recovery from his near-fatal stabbing, Grady is released and finds Rawlins has also survived and been freed.
+They discover that Alejandra's aunt has interceded to free them, but on the condition that Alejandra undertakes never to see Grady again.

-Rawlins returns to the United States and John Grady tries to see Alejandra again.
-In the end, after a brief encounter, Alejandra decides she must keep her promise to her family and refuses John Grady's marriage proposal.
-John Grady, on his way back to Texas, kidnaps the captain at gunpoint, forces him to recover the horses and guns that were taken from him, Rawlins, and Blevins, and flees across the country.
+Rawlins returns to the United States and Grady tries to see Alejandra again.
+After a brief encounter, Alejandra decides she must keep her promise to her family and refuses Grady's marriage proposal.
+Grady, on his way back to Texas, kidnaps the captain at gunpoint, forces him to recover the horses and guns that were taken from him, Rawlins, and Blevins, and flees across the country.
 He is severely wounded in the escape and cauterizes a serious gunshot wound using his pistol barrel heated in a fire.

 He considers killing the captain but encounters a group of Mexicans who call themselves "men of the country," who take the captain as a prisoner.
-John Grady eventually returns to Texas and spends months trying to find the owner of Blevins' horse.
-He gains legal possession of the horse in a court hearing where he recounts the entire story of his journey across the border, and the judge later tries to absolve John Grady of his guilt both for killing the prisoner who attacked him and for being unable to prevent Blevins being murdered.
+Grady eventually returns to Texas and spends months trying to find the owner of Blevins' horse.
+He gains legal possession of the horse in a court hearing where he recounts the entire story of his journey across the border, and the judge later tries to absolve Grady of his guilt both for killing the prisoner who attacked him and for being unable to prevent Blevins being murdered.

-John Grady briefly reunites with Rawlins to return his horse and learns that his own father has died (something he has already intuited).
-After watching the burial procession of one of his family's lifelong employees (an elderly Mexican woman who had helped care for three generations of his family from their infancy), the last strong link to his family and his past, John Grady rides off into the West with Blevins' horse in tow.
+Grady briefly reunites with Rawlins to return his horse and learns that his own father has died.
+After watching the burial procession of one of his family's lifelong employees (an elderly Mexican woman who had helped care for three generations of his family from their infancy), the last strong link to his family and his past, Grady rides off into the West with Blevins' horse in tow.

-Style

-All the books of the "Border Trilogy" are written in an unconventional format which omits traditional Western punctuation such as quotation marks and makes use of polysyndetic syntax in a manner similar to that of Ernest Hemingway.